What Is Assignment Selling & How Can Your Get Started Today?

 All these bumps in the road indicate that you could smooth out the process and make it more streamlined.
 For example, assigning a buyer's guide that discusses ballpark pricing, implementation timelines, and major integration options BEFORE a product demo will often yield a more engaged demo and smoother proposal process than holding a demo and then, in the end, discussing pricing.

 Next, you want to ensure you have the content you need to address your buyer's concerns at each point of the buyer's journey where you identified a need for assignment selling.
-This can be a Selling 7 video, a Big 5 article, a buyer's guide, or something entirely different.
+For each point, this can look slightly different, depending on the buyer's needs, including a Selling 7 video, a Big 5 article, a buyer's guide, or something entirely different.
 The important thing is that it is helpful and unbiased.

-Remember: Always create assignment selling content in close collaboration with sales.
+Remember: Always create assignments selling content in close collaboration with sales.
 They know exactly what questions, concerns, fears, or objections a buyer has and, most likely, why.

 3. Manage all assignment selling content in a central place & teach sales how to use each piece